-For Tasmanian employers and workers, information about your obligations under Tasmania’s work health and safety laws and how these relate to COVID-19 vaccines is available at Safe Work Australia (external link).
+For Tasmanian employers and workers, information about your obligations under Tasmania’s work health and safety laws and how these relate to COVID-19 vaccines is available at Safe Work Australia's website:

 This information can help you to assess whether a COVID 19 vaccine is a reasonably practicable control measure to manage the risks of COVID-19 in your workplace.
 However, while this is a decision you will need to make taking into account your workplace, most employers will not need to make vaccination mandatory to comply with the model WHS laws.